isomerpages/csc-knowledge/_ethos-issue-25/Driving Sustainability in the Public Sector.md

 <p class="subhead"><span>S</span>ustainability is a whole-of-nation endeavour.
 In 2021, we launched the Singapore Green Plan 2030 (“Green Plan”) and GreenGov.SG to rally collective Saction to tackle climate change, as a nation and within the public sector.
 GreenGov.SG will raise the bar on sustainability within the public sector in three ways: First, <b>Excel</b> by setting new and more ambitious targets; second, <b>Enable</b> a green economy and citizenry by embedding sustainability in our core business and third, <b>Excite</b> public officers to contribute to sustainability in Singapore.</p>

-<p>Under GreenGov.SG, the public sector has committed to several targets, including achieving net zero emissions around 2045, about five years ahead of the national target.<sup>1</sup> Executing the net zero transition will not be easy for Singapore, given our physical constraints and lack of renewable energy resources.
+<p>Under GreenGov.SG, the public sector has committed to several targets, including achieving net zero emissions around 2045, about five years ahead of the national target.<sup><a href="#num1">1</a></sup> Executing the net zero transition will not be easy for Singapore, given our physical constraints and lack of renewable energy resources.
 So how are we going to achieve these targets?</p>

 <div id="excel">
 <h3>EXCEL</h3>